THC-X

 Moreover, it is important to acknowledge that drug tests, while commonly used, are not infallible and can yield false positives.
 Various factors can contribute to inaccurate results, including variations in testing methodologies, cross-reactivity with other substances, and individual variations in metabolism.
 False positives can occur due to the presence of certain medications, dietary supplements, or even certain foods that may interfere with the testing process.

-See also Can THC cause kidney stones?
+See also THC Cartridge

 Therefore, individuals who have consumed THC-X or other substances with similar chemical structures should be aware that they may potentially test positive for THC on certain drug tests.